 this to proper state before continuing, this will appear later.

-the environment copy and the contents of the lambda
+the environment copy and the contents of the lambda.
+This

 again uses cons and allocates heap space and is followed by a similar